How to Enable or Disable Microsoft Defender Real-time Protection

 The article provides guidance to students and new users on how to activate or deactivate Microsoft Defender Antivirus Real-time Protection in Windows 11.
 While Microsoft Defender’s always-on protection is default enabled to monitor suspicious and known malicious activity, turning it off can compromise device security.
 The writer provides step-by-step instructions to change these settings through…

-Always-on (Real-time protection) is default enabled and turned on in Windows 11.
+Always-on (Real-time protection) is enabled by default and turned on in Windows 11.
 When enabled, the always-on feature monitors events such as file processes, file and registry changes, and other events on your devices for suspicious and known malicious activity.

 Microsoft Defender’s Real-time antivirus protection will also automatically scan downloaded files and attachments.
 Turning off real-time protection drastically reduces the protection on your endpoints and is not recommended.